 At Eagle, we are finding the same holds true for telemedicine.
 We find new uses for it every day.

-An estimated 10-20 percent of hospital patients with critical illness require prolonged medical care after acute care hospitalization.
-They might be on a ventilator or have other needs like ongoing dialysis or wound care that require more specialized physician care than a skilled nursing facility (SNF) provides.
-LTACHs have grown significantly over the last 25 years in response to a growing patient population.
-Some are free-standing facilities; others occupy wings or sections of acute care hospitals.
+Patients at these facilities may be on a ventilator or have other needs like ongoing dialysis or wound care that require more specialized physician care than a skilled nursing facility (SNF) provides.

 Here are a few examples of telemedicine’s potential in the LTACH setting.

 - Hospital Staff Management: One telemedicine primary care physician or hospitalist can typically cover rounding requirements for five LTACHs with a total of 100 beds among them.